Jasmine-Zhuang/TicketVendorSystem/README.md

 Our test code are under the folder src-test-java.

-Please run the "UI" file to assess our U-Ticket.Ticket program and follow the prompts.
+Please run the "Controller" file under "GUI" folder to assess our U-Ticket program and follow the prompts.

 Group Member: